Whitman County Rural Library branch librarians, Colfax, Washington, circa 1965. Whitman County Library, Public domain, via Wikimedia Commons

-This anonymous interview is with someone who hires for a:
+This person hires for a:

 √ Public Library

-Titles hired include: Instruction Librarian
+Titles hired include: Teen Specialist, Children’s Assistant

 Who makes hiring decisions at your organization: